 ID THEFT ASSISTANCE

 As for inquiries from companies you haven’t applied to or haven’t received credit from, take immediate action.
-Kuzmic says that you should first contact the requesting institution at the listed phone number, to investigate whether the query is related to identity theft or fraud.
-Then call the credit bureaus (Equifax and TransUnion) to notify them of your concerns.
+You should first contact the requesting institution at the listed phone number, to investigate whether the query is related to identity theft or fraud.
+Then call the credit bureaus to notify them of your concerns.
 If identity fraud is suspected, you should be able to have an alert placed on your account, which tells lenders to confirm with you by phone whenever an application is made to them in your name.
 And consider filing a report with your local police department.

 For other items appearing on your credit history that you disagree with, you have a right under Alberta’s Fair Trading Act to explain or protest what you’ve found.
 Contact the reporting agency that provided report to find out how to update it.